pocomane/brewed-in-the-apocalypse/bita.md

 possible things to do, but no one take an action.

 Scenarist - Ok, the time is out: the bus go off road.
 It crash on a wall.
-Fortunately it was not so fast, so you did not get serious ingiuries, but some contusion.
-Write "Contusion 1" on your character scheets.
+Fortunately it was not so fast, so you did not get serious ingiuries.
+But oblviously now you need to find another way to reach your destination.
 ```

 __Propose a cost__ when a player got a compromise result in roll, and no